-- Serving as resource to small school districts to increase access to health-related information, services, and health care providers.
+- Serving as a resource to small school districts to increase access to health-related information, services, and health care providers.

 The five-day School Nurse Orientation and Review series is offered to new and newer school nurses at SDCOE once per year, starting in early fall and ending early winter.
 This crash course in school nursing offers an overview of many aspects of school nursing.
 Topics including school immunization requirements, mandates, individualized health care plans, caring for students with special health care needs, and much more.
 Other workshops are offered covering a variety of topics of interest to schools nurses and others who may be interested.

 Other Workshops Offered

 - STD/HIV Overview for Educators (CA Department of Public Health)

 - Managing Students with Seizures (Epilepsy Foundation)